andressanchezr4/T-Map-Generator/README.md

 ```

 ## Disclaimer
-Some fingerprint generation arises issues if you are using the latest version of rdkit.
+Some fingerprint generation may arise issues if you are using the latest version of rdkit.
 Even though therese errors are handled, those molecules will not be displayed.
 If you want to make sure every molecule is included you should have rdkit=2022.09.1 installed.